Ukraine: UK sanctions oligarchs Alisher Usmanov and Igor Shuvalov

 Earlier this week, the EU froze the assets of Mr Usmanov, saying he was "a pro-Kremlin oligarch with particularly close ties to Russian president Vladimir Putin".

-Responding to the EU's decision, Mr Usmanov made a statement at the time, calling the EU's decision to impose restrictions on him "unfair" and added he would "use all legal means to protect my honour and reputation".
+At the time, Mr Usmanov issued a statement at the time calling the EU's decision "unfair" and adding that he would "use all legal means to protect my honour and reputation".